A New Framework for Convex Clustering in Kernel Spaces: Finite Sample Bounds, Consistency and Performance Insights: Proposed Method

 \subsection{A Motivating Example}

-The existing clustering algorithms like $k$-means or convex clustering, are inefficient for clustering data points that are not linearly separable and contain non-convex patterns.
-The shortcomings can be alleviated by pursuing kernel methods that project the data points into a higher-dimensional Hilbert space, where data points are linearly separable.
-This fact motivates us to design a kernelized clustering algorithm to cluster intricately complex datasets. \footnote{\href{https://github.com/Shubhayan29/Kernel-Convex-Clustering/tree/main}{https://github.com/Shubhayan29/Kernel-Convex-Clustering/tree/main}}

-We demonstrate our approach using the biological dataset, GLI85, which comprises $85$ samples and $22283$ continuous features.
+We demonstrate our approach using the biological dataset, GLI85, which comprises 85 samples and 22283 continuous features.
 Initially, the dataset is pre-processed by standardizing the features.
-Refer to Figure \ref{fig:image1} to observe the actual clusters present in GLI85.
-Figures \ref{fig:image2} and \ref{fig:image3} aptly demonstrate that the inefficiencies of $k$-means and convex clustering to performing efficient clustering due to their reliance on Euclidean-based similarity measures.
-Furthermore, we respectively obtain $0.051$ and $0.206$ as the NMI values, signifying the distortion of the cluster structure.
-In contrast, kernelized convex clustering captures the accurate cluster structures as evident in Figure \ref{fig:image4}.
-In this context, we employed a Gaussian kernel in our implementation as $k(\bx,\by)=e^{-{\|\bx-\by\|^2}/2\sigma^2}$ where $\sigma$ was chosen to be $0.001$.
-The NMI score was found to be $1$ in this case, highlighting the utility of the kernels in the paradigm of convex clustering.
+Refer to Figure \ref{fig:gli85}a to observe the actual clusters present in GLI85.
+Figures \ref{fig:gli85}b and \ref{fig:gli85}c aptly demonstrate that the inefficiencies of $k$-means and convex clustering are due to their reliance on Euclidean-based similarity measures.
+Furthermore, we respectively obtain 0.051 and 0.206 as the NMI values, signifying the distortion of the cluster structure.
+In contrast, kernelized convex clustering captures the accurate cluster structures as evident in Figure~\ref{fig:gli85}d.
+In this context, we employed a Gaussian kernel in our implementation as $k(\bm{x}, \bm{y}) = e^{-\|\bm{x}-\bm{y}\|^2/2\sigma^2}$ where $\sigma$ was chosen to be 0.001.
+The NMI \citep{JMLR:v11:vinh10a} score was found to be 1 in this case, highlighting the utility of the kernels in the paradigm of convex clustering.